Check out the Shop Fishers: Summer Series deals happening July 16 -23 here.

 Before you go home to pack the kids’ backpacks and set your alarm for Monday morning, be sure to take a moment to appreciate the hard work and passion behind each small business you visited on your Family Sunday Funday.
 We are so fortunate to live in a city that has endless entertainment to enjoy with our friends and families.
 These small businesses are the lifeline of our city, and supporting them helps to keep the culture of Fishers thriving.

 Kelly Yale is a long-time resident of Fishers (she’s lived here since she was 12!) who lives on the east side of the city.
 She loves hiking in parks, cooking and trying new restaurants, visiting the Fishers Farmers’ Market, and spending time with her family.
 Wife and daughter of small business owners, she’s passionate about local businesses and loves exploring shops around the City.
 She is vegetarian and tries to avoid plastic and waste as much as possible, along with buying secondhand instead of new.
 Her favorite thing about Fishers is experiencing all of new things that it has to offer since she was a child, while still being able to reminisce on her childhood memories here.
-She has a 9 year old daughter and is expecting a baby boy in December.
+She has a 9 year old daughter and welcomed a baby boy in October.
 Follow her on Facebook and Instagram.